AI4Finance-Foundation/RLSolver/README.md

 # RLSolver: High-performance RL solvers

-Combinatorial optimizations and nonconvex optimizations.
+For Combinatorial optimizations and nonconvex optimizations.

-For combinatorial optimization problems, we focus on the [Benchmark](http://plato.asu.edu/bench.html).
+For combinatorial optimization problems, we compare with [Benchmark](http://plato.asu.edu/bench.html).

+For nonconvex optimization problems, we aim to find high-quality local minimum, even global minimum.

-It is based on [ElegantRL](https://github.com/AI4Finance-Foundation/ElegantRL) and [OpenAI Gym](https://github.com/openai/gym).
+This project is built on [ElegantRL](https://github.com/AI4Finance-Foundation/ElegantRL) and [OpenAI Gym](https://github.com/openai/gym).

 The following two key technologes are under active development: